wikimedia/wikipedia-ios/README.md

 New (late 2013) native rewrite of the [Wikipedia reader application](https://www.mediawiki.org/wiki/Wikimedia_Apps/Wikipedia) for iOS.

-This version has not yet been deployed to the App Store -- the source of the older app currently in the store is in the (WikipediaMobile project on GitHub)[https://github.com/wikimedia/WikipediaMobile].
+This version has not yet been deployed to the App Store -- the source of the older app currently in the store is in the [WikipediaMobile project on GitHub](https://github.com/wikimedia/WikipediaMobile).

 * OS target: iOS 6.0 or higher
 * Device target: primary iPhone/iPod, secondary iPad